 Don’t just rely on overhead lights in your living room; they look attractive but lack the necessary brightness.
 It is preferable to have a combination of task, ambient, and overhead lighting.
 Use sconces, floor lamps, table lamps, etc. Just make sure to mix your light sources up to ensure your space is bright enough.

 You might be tempted to do tasks yourself that look easy to save money.
 But some tasks are best handled by professionals.
 For example, you may want to dispose of all the old and damaged furniture.
 However, lifting such weight can cause injuries if not done right.
 You can hire a professional MBE/DBE contractor to rid you of the heavy trash.

 Always measure each room before purchasing furniture, and choose pieces that fit the style and dimensions of your home.
 While bulky or decorative pieces can be incorporated into large homes, compact, multi-functional furniture is best suited for smaller houses.
+For instance, an entertainment unit with built-in storage could be a great option to save space while adding style and functionality to your living room.
 Avoid cheap purchases as they are hardly long-lasting.

 The suitable material for your furniture and decor depends on your environment and lifestyle.
 If you have kids or pets, avoid using linen and silk.
 Both wrinkle easily and get dirty quickly.
 Instead, use leather or vinyl for your seating as it is tough, and any stains or dirt on it can be cleaned easily.
 If you want to use wood in a damp area, use bamboo, as it has high resistance to shrinking and swelling.

 Before painting the wall with it, you should test various paint color combinations in your space.
 For example, painted grays frequently appear bluer than at the paint store.
 You should see the painted color in all lighting conditions, with your furnishings, and at all times of the day.
 This will give you the best possible color satisfaction while saving you time, money, and disappointment.